daudi13/bookstore/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-This project will lay foundations for your Bookstore website.
-You will create the React part of the app.
-You will also set up routing using React Router.
+This project will lay foundations for the Bookstore website.
+I did the following in this Project

-- Add item 1
-- Modified item 2
-- ...
+- used Reat Routers to set up Navigation and Link to the two pages
+- Added Two pages to my project the Books and Categories page
+- The category page has a button "Check status" only
+- Created a component called Books for displaying a single book with (title and an Author)
+-  Created a separate component for the form.
 ### General requirements

 _Check items below by adding x between brackets._